openredact/expose-text/README.md

 ## How to contact us

-If you have a usage question, found a bug or have a suggestion for improvement, please file a Github issue.
+For usage questions, bugs, or suggestions please file a Github issue.
-For other matters, please email hello@openredact.org
+If you would like to contribute or have other questions please email hello@openredact.org

 ## License